St Charles’ Catholic Primary School

 Our curriculum aims to improve the wellbeing and fitness of all children at St Charles’, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
 Within our lessons, children are taught about self-discipline and that to be successful you need to take ownership of and responsibility for their own health and fitness.
 Our impact is therefore to motivate children to utilise these underpinning skills in an independent and effective way in order to live happy and healthy lives.

 We use both formative and summative assessment information in every PE lesson.
 Staff use this information to inform their short-term planning and short-term interventions.
 This helps us provide the best possible support for all of our pupils, including the more able.
 The assessment milestones for each phase have been carefully mapped out and further broken down for each year group.
-This means that skills in PE are progressive and build year on year.
+This means that skills in PE are progressive build each year.

 We are delighted to announce that for the first time ever, St Charles’ has been awarded the Silver School Gamesmark Award.
 Well done to all of the children who have helped us reach this target!
 Your hard work, enthusiasm and commitment to sport has been amazing and this award is a celebration of all your successes.
 Keep up the great work!
 Have a look at our certificate below.
 Can you spot it around school too?